eerimoq/pyfuzzer/README.rst

 Ideas
 =====

-- Use type annotations for less type errors.
+- Use type annotations for less type errors in generic mutator.

 - Add support to fuzzy test pure Python modules by generating C code from them using Cython.